build-on-aws/content/posts/how-good-are-ai-companions-it-depends/index.md

 You can use CodeWhisperer for free, by [signing up with just an email address](https://aws.amazon.com/codewhisperer/resources/#Getting_started).

->Have a look at some useful introductory videos from my colleagues on this [playlist](https://www.youtube.com/watch?v=sFh3_cMUrMk&list=PLDqi6CuDzubxzL-yIqgQb9UbbceYdKhpK)

 When I started to use those tools, I found them almost magical.
 But soon, I was not really getting what I wanted, and grew frustrated.
 It is important to keep a few things in mind when working your new companion.

 ## Set Your Expectations Correctly